 The amplification process itself is normally not polarization-dependent; this is an advantage over semiconductor optical amplifiers for use in telecommunications.
 In some cases, however, polarization hole burning can cause problems.

 Fiber Amplifier Modules

-Some companies offer fiber amplifier modules which can be convenient for OEM system integrators.
-Input and output are then often attached with the usual fiber connectors.
-A compact module contains not only the actual fiber amplifier(s), but also the control electronics for the pump diodes, and possibly extras such as an input and/or output power monitor, power stabilization, alarms, gain-flattening filters, etc. Such amplifier modules are available based on erbium-doped fibers, ytterbium-doped fibers, and others, and for various power levels.
+Some companies offer OEM fiber amplifier modules which can be convenient for system integrators.
+Input and output are then often done through fiber connectors.
+A compact module contains not only the actual fiber amplifier(s), but also the control electronics for the pump diodes, and possibly extras such as an input and/or output optical power monitor, power stabilization, alarms, gain-flattening filters, etc. Such amplifier modules are available based on erbium-doped fibers, ytterbium-doped fibers, and others, and for various power levels.

 Raman Fiber Amplifiers

 Raman amplifiers are based not on a laser amplification process, but on Raman scattering in a fiber.
 They differ in various respects from rare-earth-doped amplifiers, and are discussed in the article on Raman amplifiers.

 Here you can submit questions and comments.
 As far as they get accepted by the author, they will appear above this paragraph together with the author’s answer.
 The author will decide on acceptance based on certain criteria.
 Essentially, the issue must be of sufficiently broad interest.

 Please do not enter personal data here; we would otherwise delete it soon.
 (See also our privacy declaration.)
 If you wish to receive personal feedback or consultancy from the author, please contact him e.g. via e-mail.

 By submitting the information, you give your consent to the potential publication of your inputs on our website according to our rules.
 (If you later retract your consent, we will delete those inputs.)
 As your inputs are first reviewed by the author, they may be published with some delay.